 On April 22, 2005, we agreed to extend a loan to an unaffiliated start-up connector company, also referred to as the "Borrower," specializing in the design, manufacture and sale of connectors and cable assemblies.
 The Borrower offers complementary products to our product offering and is still in the development stage.
+As a development stage company, the Borrower currently has limited revenues and assets and is incurring net losses.
+As of April 30, 2006, total assets of the Borrower, based on unaudited financial information, was equivalent to approximately 3% of our total assets and total revenues of the Borrower, based on unaudited financial information, for the three month and the six month periods ended April 30, 2006, was equivalent to approximately 5% of our net sales for the same periods.

-As a development stage company, the Borrower currently has limited revenues and assets.
-This loan, and the related transactions described below, is part of a strategy designed to provide us with an option to expand our product line offering in market segments in which we currently sell our fiber optic cable products and to preserve channels to market for the Company's existing product line offering over the longer term.
+This loan, and the related transactions described further herein, was part of a strategy designed to provide us with an option to expand our product line offering in market segments in which we currently sell our fiber optic cable products and to preserve channels to market for the Company's existing product line offering over the longer term.

 The loan agreement, as amended, provides that the maximum aggregate principal amount that may be advanced to the Borrower is \$2,500,000.
-Through January 31, 2006, we had advanced a total of \$1,045,000 to the Borrower.
-The loan, which matures July 31, 2007, is collateralized by all of the Borrower's tangible and intangible property and bears interest at six percent (6%) per annum and is included in other assets, net, in our condensed balance sheet as of January 31, 2006.
+Through April 30, 2006 and October 31, 2005, we advanced a total of \$1.3 million and \$815,000, respectively, to the Borrower.
+Subsequent to April 30, 2006, we made additional advances to the Borrower totaling \$225,000.
+The note receivable, which matures July 31, 2007, is collateralized by all of the Borrower's tangible and intangible property and bears interest at six percent (6%) per annum and is included in other assets, net, in our condensed balance sheet as of April 30, 2006.
+Two of the founders of the Borrower have also guaranteed amounts up to two-thirds of the principal balance outstanding on the note receivable plus two-thirds of any accrued interest related to the note receivable.
 In connection with the loan, we were issued a warrant by the Borrower which, as amended, gives us the right to purchase a fifty-six percent (56%) equity interest in the Borrower on a fully diluted, as converted basis, for a purchase price of \$1,500,000.
 The warrant expires on July 31, 2007 if it has not been exercised.
 In addition, we were granted the right to purchase all other outstanding equity of the Borrower at various times from 2009 through 2012, at a fixed multiple of trailing earnings before interest and taxes (EBIT), conditioned upon our exercise of the warrant or the Borrower's failure to repay the loan when due.

-Net cash used in investing activities during the first quarter of fiscal 2005 resulted entirely from purchases of property and equipment.
-There are no material commitments for capital expenditures as of January 31, 2006.
+Net cash used in investing activities for the first half of fiscal year 2005 resulted primarily from the purchase of property and equipment and deposits for the purchase of property and equipment.